 Northern Doctors Urgent Care provides home and centre visits between 6.30pm and 8am seven days a week, and 24 hour access at weekends and bank holidays.
-Patients requiring urgent medication are issued with one week's supply of medication at the time of consultation.
+Patients requiring urgent medication are issued with a prescription for dispensing at their local community pharmacy or, where there is an immediate need to start treatment and the pharmacy is closed, medication is supplied at the time of consultation.

 Northumbria Specialist Emergency Care Hospital in Cramlington provides emergency care for seriously ill and injured patients.
 Most patients arrive by ambulance or via emergency GP admission but there are also a number of walk in attendances as well.
 Walk-in services at Hexham, North Tyneside and Wansbeck general hospitals provide urgent care for less serious conditions.
-Urgent care centres at Hexham, North Tyneside and Wansbeck general hospitals are open 24-hours.
+Urgent care centres at Hexham, and Wansbeck general hospitals are open 24-hours.
+Minor injury units and GP Out of Hours services are based at Berwick and Alnwick Infirmaries.
+There are also five walk in centres in Newcastle; the one on Ponteland Road operates from 8am to 8pm 7 days per week.

 Northumbria has recently introduced GP primary care streaming at Northumbria Specialist Emergency Care Hospital.
-This allows the triage nurses to stream patients to the GP service from 11am to 7pm as appropriate in addition to the current triage streams already in use.
+This allows the triage nurses to stream patients to the GP service from 11am to 7pm as appropriate, in addition to the current triage streams already in use.
 This helps to manage some of the pressures in the emergency department during times of high activity.
 GPs use FP10 prescriptions and community pharmacies to supply medicines to patients.